cytopia/devilbox/docs/corporate-usage/shared-devilbox-server-in-lan.rst

 Manual DNS settings
 ^^^^^^^^^^^^^^^^^^^
+*(Each device on the network needs to manually set the DNS server)*

 When using this approach, you have to manually add the DNS server (IP: ``192.168.0.12``) to your host operating system.